Loading-Still/Loading-Still/README.md

 ## Hi there 👋
+This is Loading, Renewable Energy Engineer.

+I mostly work on project related to the mechanical machines, programming and designing them.

+This is a fresh profile where i will try me best to record the projects that  i work on in the future.

+---
+**Tools & Teach**

+- Solid Works, Inventor
+- Python

 <!--
 **Loading-Still/Loading-Still** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.